dheesimha/portfolio/README.md

 # About Project

-This project is a personal potfolio of Dheemanth A.N.
+This project is a personal portfolio of Dheemanth A.N.